echasnovski/nvim/README.md

     - Put full path to this file as "python.pythonPath" settings in 'coc-settings.json'.

     **Note** that otherwise you should either choose manually Python interpreter (via `CocCommand python.setInterpreter`) or have '.nvim/coc-settings.json' file in project root with relevant option "python.pythonPath".

+## Errors

+- `E117: Unknown function: IPyConnect`: run `:UpdateRemotePlugins` to properly use 'nvim-ipy' plugin (see 'Notes').
+- `AttributeError: 'IPythonPlugin' object has no attribute 'km'`: connect to IPython console (see 'Notes').
+- `[coc.nvim] Jedi error: Cannot call write after a stream was destroyed`: current Python interpreter used by 'coc.nvim' doesn't have 'jedi' installed.
+Make sure you use proper Python interpreter (set with `:CocCommand` and proper 'python.setInterpreter' value) where it is installed.

+## Tips and tricks

+- Use `:sb` to switch between buffers by autocompleted name (for example, if there are many tabs open and you don't want to cycle through them with `:gt`).
+With current setup, it will look at all opened tabs and go to buffer if it finds one (or show error message if nothing is found).
+- Source for some inspiration: https://stackoverflow.com/questions/726894/what-are-the-dark-corners-of-vim-your-mom-never-told-you-about .
+Notable examples:
+    - Use `:.![command]` to execute command in terminal and put its output into current buffer.
+For example: `:.!ls -lhR`.